zalando/postgres-operator/docs/administrator.md

 ## Create ConfigMap

-ConfigMap is used to store the configuration of the operator
+A ConfigMap is used to store the configuration of the operator.

 ```bash
     $ kubectl create -f manifests/configmap.yaml